 Have you ever reached a physical plateau?
 The last time I did, I tried strength training.
 I remember looking through the window at Circuit Works in Santa Monica and debating if I wanted to join.
 I watched about fifteen people dart around a room alternating between running on treadmills, and lifting weights on various machines.
 Between gasps of air, they did jumping jacks and held planks in the center of the room.
 I heard music pumping through the walls, and admired the mix of men and women sweating, seemingly enjoying themselves in comradeship.

-Search #yoga on Instagram and you'll see an engrossing range of images pop up.
+Search #yoga on Instagram and you'll see an engrossing range of images.
 People are flexing in various poses, practicing inside and outside, in America and across the world, with different body types and skin colors.
 Yoga is an ancient mind-body practice that continues to evolve and mystify, much like the personal practice of its devotees.
 Enter Valerie Sagun into the #yoga hashtag stream, a practitioner of yoga who advocates self-love and positivity.
 In the past five years, Valerie has been downward dogging and sharing her practice through the online yoga community.

 Are you ready to dive into summer?
 Or maybe you prefer just being sea misted?
 Either way, if you're craving a fun, sometimes challenging, water sport, consider stand up paddle boarding (SUP for short).
 Popularized by big wave surfer Laird Hamilton, the handful of times I've paddle boarded, worries seemed to blow away behind me as I focused ahead, balancing and enjoying the ride, while working my arms, core, legs—every body part.
 Even my feet!
 Which grounded me on a board atop the water, instead of my usual yoga mat or kickboxing floor.